 - Soak your paper for a few hours or overnight.

-Drawing, printmaking, and watercolor papers are best because they are generally made from stronger fibers (cloth rag and not chemically treated tree fiber).
+Drawing, printmaking, and watercolor papers are best because they are generally made from stronger fibers (such as cotton rag, and not chemically treated tree fiber).
+Your fiber/scrap choice and its characteristics dictate the quality of the final sheet.

 However, experiment with junk mail, office paper, paper grocery bags, the yellow pages, rejection letters, and more.
 No plastic, people.